Introduction

 Fundamentals

-The package first discusses what composites are and their applications.
-Then it explores what curing is and why it is an important stage in the production of composites.
-Additionally, we will cover the methods and stages of composite production, along with the behavior of resin during the curing process.
-These are fundamental concepts that you must understand before delving into the analysis of the curing process.
+The package begins by discussing what composites are and their applications.
+It then explains the concept of curing and why it is a critical stage in the production of composites.
+Additionally, we cover the methods and stages of composite production, as well as the behavior of resin during the curing process.
+These are fundamental concepts you need to understand before delving into the analysis of the curing process, and they are also discussed in our intermediate package.
+What sets the current package apart from the intermediate one is its focus on advanced viscoelastic and path-dependent models, instead of Chile models.

 Numerical simulation of the curing process and the required models